Best Flowers To Grow In Your Container Garden

 8. Summer Snapdragons (Angelonia Flowers)

-Angelonia is actually quite robust, with the exception of a little wind protection.
-The summer-blooming beauty is heat resilient, drought adaptable, and doesn't require deadheading to keep producing fresh flower heads throughout the growing season.
+Angelonia flowers are quite robust, except for a little wind protection.
+The summer-blooming beauty is heat resilient, drought adaptable, and doesn't require deadheading to produce fresh flower heads throughout the growing season.

 9. Million Bells Flowers

 Million Bells flowers come in every colour imaginable and are ideal for hanging baskets.
-Each hue you see is as brilliant and magnificent as the previous, making it difficult to choose, that is, until you see the “Trailing Blue” hybrid, which produces blooms with lovely deep purple petals despite its name.
+Each hue you see is as brilliant and magnificent as the previous, making it difficult to choose until you see the “Trailing Blue” hybrid, which produces blooms with lovely deep purple petals despite its name.

 10. Fuchsia